fwolfst/aoc/2022/README.md

 Searched something like `[] <<* ary.pop(3)`, but found nothing (`<< [1,2]` will
 push the `[1,2]` array, where I want the individual items in the array to be pushed).
 So had to resort to `[].push *ary.pop(3)`.

+## Puzzle Day VI

+Enumerable will stay our best friend, even if `each_slice` should have an option to behave like `each_cons`.
+Solutions could be condensed.